Portia-Reginald/CAR-SALES-ANALYSIS/README.md

-# **🚗CAR SALES ANALYSIS DASHBOARD**
+# **🚗CAR SALES ANALYSIS PROJECT**

-This project provides a full analysis of car sales performance using Power BI, focusing on how key metrics such as total revenue, cars sold, and average sales have evolved over time.
-The goal was to help the client monitor sales performance, compare growth trends, and understand which products and regions are driving business outcomes.
+This project presents a detailed analysis of car sales data using Power BI, with an emphasis on time intelligence, growth tracking, and sales performance monitoring.
+It demonstrates how business insights can be derived from raw data through proper modeling, DAX calculations, and visualization design.

 ## **📁Project Overview**